haotian2006/BrawlGuysDocs/src/Engine/Entity/Entity.md

 ### destroy() -> `void`
 `public`

-Removes the entity from the world
+Removes the entity from the engine